Why it makes sense to take your content to Tier II and Tier III cities in India

 Financial services company Mastercard is betting big on its next leg of growth that will be focused on non-metros.
 While this is being led by the current government’s emphasis on digital transactions, it also illustrates the brand’s belief in the increasing spending capacity of people in smaller towns.

-Reports suggest how cities like Jaipur, Chandigarh, Lucknow, Patna, Indore, and Kochi among others are fast becoming hot retail destinations.
+Reports suggest how cities like Jaipur, Chandigarh, Lucknow, Patna, Indore, and Kochi are fast becoming hot retail destinations.
 Whether you explain it with the higher retail rentals in the metros or increasing demand among the people in the new wave cities, the growth is apparent.

 5. The boom in startup havens